E-Health/dadR/README.md

   r_dt  # All records with the diagnosis J08

 ```
-## Contributing

-* Read this to contribute: http://r-bio.github.io/intro-git-rstudio/
-* And follow these steps: http://stat545.com/packages04_foofactors-package-01.html (Read part II too)

 ## Contributors

 * Bell Eapen (McMaster U) canehealth.com
-* This package is developed and tested using ComputeCanada cluster. (http://computecanada.ca/).
+* This package is developed and tested using ComputeCanada cluster.